Interpretable ML for High-Frequency Execution: Non-parametric analysis of the execution and cancellation risks

-This estimator is known to slightly over-estimate the true variance \cite{braun2007comparing}.
-As suggested in \cite{kalbfleisch2011statistical}, we use the log-log method to compute the confidence interval's boundaries.
-It restricts the values of the boundaries to $[0,1]$ as it is not necessarily the case when computing linear confidence intervals.
-Let $\alpha$ be the confidence level and $q_x$ the Gaussian $x$-percentile.
-If we define, $\forall\,t>0$, $i\in\mathbb{S}^\dagger$:
+This estimator is known to over-estimate the true variance \citep{braun2007comparing} slightly.
+As suggested by \cite{kalbfleisch2011statistical}, we use the log-log method to compute the confidence interval.
+This methodology restricts the boundaries of the confidence interval to $[0,1]$ as this constraint may break when linear confidence intervals are computed.
+Let $\alpha$ be the confidence level and $z_x$ the Gaussian $x$-percentile.
+If we define, for $t>0$ and $i\in\mathbb{S}^\dagger$